Chenry4082/Dark-Energy-Brane-Simulation-/README.md

-Here is a fully updated, professional README markdown file meticulously crafted around your exact new code.
-It includes the new stochastic math, the cosmic damping parameter, and the ties to actual observational astronomy (Supernovae and the CMB).

----

 # 🌌 Dark Energy Brane Simulation: Quantum Tunneling & Cosmic Acceleration

 This repository contains a 2D cosmological simulation exploring a multi-brane universe framework.
 Moving away from standard decaying scalar fields, this model simulates accelerated cosmic expansion through **stochastic quantum tunneling** across a highly compactified, thin inter-brane matrix.